-The Census operation began in North Carolina on March 12, 2020.
-As of April 12, 2020, North Carolina remains one of the lowest performing states for Census participation.
+The 2020 Census operation began in North Carolina on March 12, 2020.
+As of October 17, 2020, North Carolina remains one of the lowest performing states for 2020 Census self-response participation.
 In fact:

 Statutory reporting deadlines for data processing and quality check operations must be extended to ensure the accuracy and completeness of the data that we will rely upon for the next decade.
 Without this, North Carolina risks government funding and private sector investments; the loss to our state for the next decade will be incalculable.
 The Constitution gives Congress responsibility for getting the Deennial Census right.
 If there is any hope of salvaging a complete and accurate 2020 Census, the Senate must act through S.4571 to: